IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/exploring_an_ifc_model.rst

 .. image:: example-project.png

-Let's take a look at the **IFC Project** subpanel again.
+Take a look at the **Project Info** subpanel.
 It shows the loaded filename, as well as the **IFC Schema**.
-There are two commonly seen **IFC Schema** versions: IFC2X3 and IFC4.
+There are two commonly seen **IFC Schema**
+versions: IFC2X3 and IFC4.
 Checking the **IFC Schema** is important because it has an impact on what BIM data may be stored.
 IFC4 is the newer version and it is recommended to use IFC4 models as it has significantly more BIM capabilities compared to IFC2X3.

 .. tip::